10 Best Tips for Cruising

 Choose your cabin

-It is important to select the cabin that meets your expectations.
+It is important to select a cabin that meets your expectations.
 The criteria that can influence your choice of cabin are the presence of a window or window with sea view, the type of bed (single or double) and the type of shower.
 If your budget allows, opt for a cabin with balcony, it is well worth it.
 It allows you to take full advantage of the sea air and the wide views, or the coastline during stopovers.

 Prepare your luggage

-Make a list of things you should not forget, including stylish evening wear, sunscreen, shampoo, batteries, battery backup and camera memory cards, a phone charger etc. Also remember to pack practical clothes to make the most of stopovers.
+Make a list of things you should not forget, including stylish evening wear, sunscreen, shampoo, batteries, battery backup and camera memory cards, a phone charger etc. Also, remember to pack practical clothes to make the most of stopovers.
 Carry the products that will be very useful but could be expensive on board.
 Delete from your list things that are not essential, to avoid cluttering your suitcase and therefore your cabin.